gaia repossi and jeremy everett chat closeness, collaboration and creation | read | i-D

-Beautiful, candid and intimate, Alternating Rose and Gold is so much more than an exquisite reference book for a century-old jewellery house, it's a love letter to Gaia, an exploration of creative inspiration and an intimate study of the artist and muse relationship.
+Beautiful, candid, and intimate, Alternating Rose and Gold is so much more than an exquisite reference book for a century-old jewelry house, it's a love letter to Gaia, an exploration of creative inspiration, and an intimate study of the artist and muse relationship.
 Sharing a peek inside, Gaia and Jeremy invite you on an intimate tour of their world.

-Read: The first female designer to run her family's century-old jewellery house, Gaia Repossi says women know what women want.
+Read: The first female designer to run her family's century-old jewelry house, Gaia Repossi says women know what women want.
 Taken from The Female Gaze Issue.

 Gaia Repossi: It was a desire to publish something very loose, reflecting our common obsessions.
 They're an environment, or a visual world.
 I'm inspired by characters, tribes and artworks or buildings, and visions from other artists, just like I was by Jeremy's vision throughout this book and more.